krantos/code-challenge-factorial/bug-report/README.md

 1. Open any browser
 2. Navigate to this url: http://qainterview.pythonanywhere.com/
 3. Open the web console (i.e: press f12)
-4. Click on the Input text where it says: "Enter an Integer"
+4. Click on the input field where it says: "Enter an Integer"
 5. Enter a positive integer between 170 and 990 | (170 < integer > 990)
 6. Click on the "Calculate!" green button
-7. Validate that the result is displayed
+7. Validate that the correct result is displayed (check with a calculator)
-8. **Expected:** show the result with scientific notation (example) 1.35393750e+156
+8. **Expected:** display the result with scientific notation, example: 1.35393750e+156
 9. **Current:** the displayed results says 'Infinity'

 ### Attachments/
 <img src="/bug-report/images/bug-1.gif" width="650px">

-## Bug 2: Internal Server Error when a negative number is sent to calculate
+## Bug 2: (Server) Internal Server Error when a negative number is sent

 * **Reporter:** Marcos
 * **Date:** 12/18/2020
 * **Product:** Factorial Calculator
-* **Platform:** Web
+* **Platform:** Server
 * **Tested in:**
     * **System:** Windows 10 Enterprise
     * **Browser:** Postman